There is not an ounce of flour to be found anywhere. ‘The shelves are empty,’ Mum phones to tell me. ‘I’ve looked

 ‘The entire world is baking,’ she grumbles.
 ‘You can’t get it anywhere.
 It’s like gold dust.
 I’ve more chance of winning the lottery, and I don’t even play.’

 I hang up, feeling like a disappointing daughter because I don’t have a cupboard full of flour.

 ‘We should have stocked up,’ I tell Chris.
 ‘It’s like the toilet rolls all over again.’

 When everyone was bulk-buying loo roll, we’d laughed at their silliness.
-We’d soon stopped laughing when we were down to our last roll and couldn’t get another anywhere.
+We soon stopped laughing when we were down to our last roll and couldn’t get another anywhere.

 I hold the bag of flour up.
 ‘Flour is the new loo roll.’

 ‘Get it on eBay,’ Chris says.
 ‘We’ll trade it for a penthouse in Chelsea.’

-I’m heading to the bin to throw it when I have an idea.
+I’m heading to the bin to throw out the flour when I have an idea.
 ‘I’ll bake,’ I tell him.
 ‘It’s only borderline out of date.
 I’m sure it’ll be fine.’

 Chris looks at me.
 ‘Are you sure?’

 I look again at the best before date — it definitely says April, but I’m not sure if it’s 2019 or 2020.
 I look closer.
 I consider the current flour crisis.
 ‘I can’t throw it away when there’s such a shortage.
 It’s not right.
 I’m going to make Mum and Dad a cake.’

-I get to work straight away.
+I get to work straightaway.
 Flour, sugar, margarine, eggs.
-I consult a James Martin recipe but then decide to do my own thing.
+I consult a James Martin recipe but then do my own thing.
 I slap on the buttercream and jam, sprinkle some icing sugar on the top.
-The house is filled with the smell of home baking.
+The house smells of home baking.
 I can’t help but feel proud of myself.
-When things get back to normal, I’ll sign up to The Great British Bake Off, blessed as I am with a baking talent.
+When things get back to normal, I’ll apply to The Great British Bake Off, blessed as I am with such a baking talent.

 I cut half for us and take the other half to Mum and Dad’s, leaving it on the patio table and backing away to a socially acceptable distance.